codeur/puma-log_stats/README.md

 # PumaLogStats

-Puma plugin to log server stats whenever the number of concurrent requests exceeds a configured threshold.
+Puma plugin to log server stats to puma.log.
+It logs changes only and can raise Sentry issues when a threshold is reached.

 ## Installation